JBurlison/Pandaros.Settlers/README.md

 # Settlers!
-A colony survival settlers mod that introduces natural progression to the game.
-This mod disables buying of colonists after 10 colonists.
-Settlers will occationally find your colony and settle there!
+A colony survival settlers mod that helps you grow and manage your colony.
+Introduces new weapons, armor, research, difficulties, jobs and chat commands.

-Settlers will leave if there is not enough beds or jobs!
 Food use now increases as colony size goes up to simulate waste.
 Food use fluxuates depending on how hungry your colonists are!